-Soundness is assessed in terms of whether the plan meets the following tests of soundness, as set out in the National Planning Policy Framework (paragraph 182):
+Soundness is assessed in terms of whether the plan meets the following tests of soundness, as set out in the National Planning Policy Framework (paragraph 35):

 - It should be positively prepared the plan should be based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development; - 2.
-It should be justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - 3.
-It should be effective the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities; and - 4.
+It should be justified the plan should be an appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - It should be effective the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities that have been dealt with rather than deferred as evidenced through a statement of common ground; and - 4.
 It should be consistent with national policy the plan should enable the delivery of sustainable development in accordance with the policies in the Framework.